Product vs. Engineering

 - Con: Breakthrough innovation may not get greenlit (multiple owners?); time-to-market may seem to lag (though I’d argue that what’s released is far better aligned with customer needs and more likely to successfully scale).

 - Engineering drives products.
 More technically oriented product companies (cloud, big data, networking) tend to be engineering-driven, where engineers are advancing the science in their domain and PMs validate solutions or create front-end access points (UIs, APIs) to tap into this new technology.
-There can be a collaborative relationship and feedback loop between customers, PMs, and engineering, but typically PMs are serving engineering in these companies.
+There can be a collaborative relationship and feedback loop between customers, PMs, and engineering, but typically, PMs serve engineering in these companies.

 - Pro: Breakthrough technology can offer customers things they didn’t even know they needed.
 VMotion at VMware was a great example of this.
 An engineer thought it would be cool to do, a PM figured out how to monetize it, and it became a billion-dollar game-changer for the company.

 - Con: Engineering chases the shiny new thing, over-architects the solution, or iterates forever, seeking perfection before getting customer feedback.
-PM input on priorities is ignored, which sometimes includes the most basic needs of customers.
+PM input on priorities is ignored, sometimes including customers' basic needs.

-Why?
-We have an engineering DNA.
-We tailor the relationship based on the users' needs:
+Now, we tailor the relationship based on the users' needs for the product:

 - MUI Core: 3.

-Why? it's about competition in a mature space.
+Why?
+It's about competition in a mature space.
 How are the best products built?
-By having somebody that owns both the product and implementation (engineering + design) side.
-One brain makes better product/implementation decisions knowing the full range of the implications and the constraints.
-This is superior to having a small committee (PM partnership) of people that needs to sync.
+By having somebody who owns both the product and implementation (engineering + design) side.
+One brain makes better product/implementation decisions, knowing the full range of the implications and the constraints.
+This is superior to having a small committee (PM partnership) of people who need to sync.
 Finding strong engineers/designers with a strong product focus is hard.
 But this is how to differentiate.

 This is how Bootstrap, Tailwind, and Semantic-UI have been organized.